-We've tested over 105 vacuum cleaners, and below are our recommendations for the best cordless vacuum cleaners for hardwood floors.
-We've taken not only each vacuum's performance on bare floors into consideration but also their feature set, design, and price.
+We've tested over 105 vacuum cleaners, and below are our recommendations for the best cordless vacuums for hardwood floors.
+We've considered not only each vacuum's performance on bare floors but also its feature set, design, and price.
 For more options, look at our lists of the best cordless vacuums and the best vacuums for hardwood floors.
 If you prefer a more hands-off approach to cleaning, check out our recommendations for the best robot vacuums for hardwood floors.

 -